 “Love Word Hand Lettered Scribble Circle” by Kristen Magee

 Thanks for stopping by!

-I love when the 3×4 & 4×6 Elements papers
+I fussy-cut the large characters and icons from the 3×4 & 4×6 Elements Paper

 Thanks for coming by!